elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint Louverture.

-- do they think they could possess me like a sow and her farrow?
+- do they think they can own me like a sow and her farrow?
 - to yank me out clean like a root?
 - defeated,
 - Africa, America, Europe